gothicmuppet/soulcalibur6/index.md

 Cons
 - Nobody has their own unique stages
 - Everything is behind a paywall. characters, old music, stages
-- there is only one costume per character. the rest our color swaps.
+- there is only one costume per character. the rest are color swaps.
 - Libra of souls is too long
 - A few old characters are missing: Rock, Lizardman, Charade, and Yun Seong.
 I might as well play any of the past SoulCalbiur games.
 - Guest characters can be overpowering.